johnlgrant-research/protocol-field/CONTRIBUTING.md

 ## Three ways to contribute

-- **[Open an issue](https://github.com/johnlgrant-research/protocol-field/issues)** — questions, errors, or feedback that isn't a line-level edit.
+- **[Open an issue](https://github.com/johnlgrant-research/protocol-field/issues)** — errors, questions, or anything you want tracked to resolution.
+From a line in [`protocol-field.md`](protocol-field.md), GitHub's line menu offers *Reference in new issue* to anchor the issue to that line.
-- **[Start a discussion](https://github.com/johnlgrant-research/protocol-field/discussions)** — broader conversation about the framework, related work, or applications.
+- **[Start a discussion](https://github.com/johnlgrant-research/protocol-field/discussions)** — open-ended exchange about a passage, the framework, related work, or applications. *Reference in new discussion* works the same way from the line menu.
-- **Open a pull request** — specific edits to [`protocol-field.md`](protocol-field.md).
+- **Open a pull request** — a specific proposed edit to [`protocol-field.md`](protocol-field.md).
 See the web-UI walkthrough below.

 ## Proposing an edit in the browser